-1) Park in the correct position for loading/unloading.
-The truck must be sufficiently close to the loading/unloading rack or customer tank.

-2) Set the parking brake.

-3) Turn off all ignition sources, except truck engine if the truck pump is being used.
-Cell phones, lights and other electrical equipment must all be turned off.
+- 1. Park in the correct position for loading/unloading.
+The truck must be sufficiently close to the loading/unloading rack or customer tank. - 2.
+Set the parking brake. - 3.
+Turn off all ignition sources, except truck engine if the truck pump is being used.
+Cell phones, lights and other electrical equipment must all be turned off. - 4.
+Set chock blocks where applicable.